Saitejas21/Saitejas21/README.md

 ### About Me
-- :bowtie: I'm a student
+- 🎓 I'm a student
 - ⚡ I'm currently studying Bachelor's in Computer Applications
 - :heartpulse: I'm into Full Stack Web Development and I love gaming and I do Game Development too.
 - 👯 I'm looking to collaborate on open source projects